 College of Medicine Enhancement of Team Science (COMETS)

-- Timeline: LOI announced in August with Nominations/Letters of Intent due September.
-LOI to include:
+- LOI announced in August and due in September.
+Include the following:

-- The team members names, rank, and department/division
+- The team members names, rank, department/division, and biosketch

 - The general area of research that the two grants will be centered around